 Your auto insurance policy may have a type of insurance called “personal injury protection,” (PIP) or MedPay.
 This automatically pays your medical bills up to its limits, usually $1,000 to $10,000.
 You can still use it if you have health insurance.
 Just remember your health insurance will probably make a subrogation claim as discussed above.
 Take a look at your policy and see if you have any.
 If you don’t, call your agent; this coverage is usually extremely cheap and can provide needed financial relief if you’ve been in an accident.
 Usually, all you do is set up the claim with your own insurance company and send it copies of your medical bills.
 Your insurance company will send you a check to reimburse you or, if you request, will send it directly to the provider.
 The at-fault driver’s liability insurance gets no discount or benefit from your bills being paid by PIP.

-The Most Important Car Insurance in South Carolina
+The Most Important Car Accident Insurance in South Carolina

 Sadly, South Carolina law does not require this coverage, but it must be offered a very specific way by your agent.
 If you reject the coverage but your agent failed to offer it properly, South Carolina law allows you to get that coverage on your policy to cover you anyway.